Vote for this Product at ClarionShop

 Stops AnyFont from changing the position and size of the window controls.
 This is useful when you want other code to do the moving and sizing instead.

-Override Individual Control Behaviour
+Override Individual Control Behavior

 You can set individual controls so that AnyFont doesn't resize it or change its font.
-The options window is shown in Local Control Options.

-Local Control Options Tab
+Options Tab

-Local Classes Tab
+Classes Tab

 The name of the AnyFont instance used in the window.
 ThisAnyFont is used by default.